 By supporting the mission of education, discovery, and leading-edge care, we aim to improve the health of people and animals across Minnesota and around the world.

-The AHC Resource Hub provides a go-to source for AHC employees to find the people, forms, policies, and resources to do their jobs.
-The site shows how AHC’s shared service units support the organization and incorporates central University resources as relevant.
+The Health Sciences Resource Hub provides a go-to source for health sciences employees to find the people, forms, policies, and resources to do their jobs.

-Support units and administration for the Academic Health Center
+Support units and administration for the health sciences

-Governing body for faculty at the Academic Health Center
+Governing body for faculty at the health sciences

-What makes the Academic Health Center an amazing place?
+What makes the health sciences at the University of Minnesota an amazing place?

 Researchers and clinicians from different disciplines work side by side in the collaborative Biomedical Discovery District, a “scientific neighborhood” that maximizes resources and houses 1,000 investigators.